alexdayberry-lgtm/HelloWorldDocker/README.md

 This project demonstrates automating Docker image builds and deployments using GitHub Actions.

 ## How It Works
-- The `Dockerfile` compiles and runs the Java program inside Docker.
+- The `Dockerfile` compiles and runs the Java program to and inside Docker.
 - GitHub Actions automatically builds and pushes the image to Docker Hub when code is pushed.

 ## Commands